ClickHouse/ClickHouse/docs/en/operations/settings/query-complexity.md

 The default setting is unlimited (set to `0`).

-Cloud default value: 17 GB.
+Cloud default value: depends on the amount of RAM on the replica.

 The setting does not consider the volume of available memory or the total volume of memory on the machine.
 The restriction applies to a single query within a single server.